 Whether you’re a seasoned city dweller or visiting London for the weekend, there are some London attractions that everyone ought to experience at least once.
 Here are our favourite ways to spend a family day out in the city.

 People come from far and wide to experience this royal tradition, so it’s definitely worth heading down to Buckingham Palace to catch the Changing the Guard ceremony at least once.
-It’s free and will be happening daily from April at 11.30am.
+It’s free to watch and will be happening daily throughout September.
 The colourful spectacle sees the Buckingham Palace Old Guard change with the New Guard.
 The ceremony lasts around 45 minutes and is accompanied by music.
-Head down earlier than 11.30am to ensure you get a good view.
+Head down earlier than 10.30am to ensure you get a good view.

 WHERE: Buckingham Palace Road, SW1A 1AA